nasa/fprime/Svc/Framer/docs/sdd.md

 ### 4.4.
 State

-`Deframer` maintains the following state:
+`Framer` maintains the following state:

 1. `m_protocol`: A pointer to the implementation of `FramingProtocol` used for framing.